duerrfk/Faros/README.md

 ## Adapting the Source Code

-If you want to use the Faros board or Arduino Pro Micro, you can simply set the following definitions at the beginning of the sketch:
+If you use the Faros board or Arduino Pro Micro, you can simply set the following definitions at the beginning of the sketch.

 For the Faros board: